 Here is our list, to be "ready to rent"

 Condition – is the property in an acceptable condition, clean and tidy.
-Are ther any outstanding jobs? would you be happy moving into your home in its current condition?
+Are there any outstanding jobs? would you be happy moving into your home in its current condition?

 Rent Smart Wales – are you registered or licensed?
 Do you know the difference?
-Registration is required to be able to use an estate agent to market, find and manage the tenant and property, whereas a license is required to to self manage
+Registration is required to be able to use an estate agent to market, find and manage the tenant and property, whereas a license is required to self manage

 Energy Performance Certificate – has the property got a valid E.P.C.?
 This is needed prior to marketing and lasts for 10 years from when it was commissioned.
 TOP TIP - E.P.C.'s last for 10 years and originated in 2008, so potentially already has expired; check that yours is still valid.
 Click here to check

 Landlords gas safety record – More commonly known as a gas certificate, all rented properties need one renewed annually.
 If there is work to be done, get it done before and then produce gas certificate before moving in the tenant